Joy Division formed in Manchester, England, in January 1977 originally as The Stiff Kittens, then Warsaw.

 Lyricist Ian Curtis (pictured above right) documented his experiences as an epileptic in the mutant disco of She’s Lost Control, whilst the sodium-lit Shadowplay conjured images of the urban decay and paranoia of late 1970s Manchester.

-The pressure of following up the band’s initial success, coupled with epilepsy and depression, were cited as the reasons Curtis hanged himself in his bedroom.
+The pressure of following up the band’s initial success, coupled with epilepsy and depression, were cited as the reasons Curtis hanged himself.
 His body was found with Iggy Pop‘s The Idiot spinning on the turntable and Werner Herzog’s melancholic film Stroszek on his video machine.

 Released only weeks later, there was an almost unbearable poignancy and uncomfortable sense of voyeurism surrounding the lyrics of Joy Division’s second album, Closer.